-By choosing this option you can select columns to be displayed in the Active Hosts window (see chapter 3.3).
+By choosing this option you can select which columns will be displayed in the Active Hosts window.

 Detailed information on a selected host and user

 Detailed information on a selected host and connected user are provided in the bottom window of the Active Hosts section.